-Eventually, the boy lived up to the grandeur of his youth and was accepted to the University (the University where that president, and the other one—as well as the software guy had gone).
+Eventually, the boy lived up to the grandeur of his youth and was accepted to the University (the same university where that president—and the other one—had gone).
 He made more programs there, just for fun.
 After all, it was what his classes were about.
 These programs, though, dealt with people, and people used them too.
 They were used enough that he started to take things seriously: he made a company.
 In a way, this was a new machine, one built with people and money.
-He wanted to use this machine to spread the joys of his programs past the gated grounds of the University; he wanted the world to be improved, but didn’t know if he was the one to do it.
+He wanted to use this machine to spread the joys of his programs past the gated grounds of the University; he wanted the world to be improved, but didn't know if he was the one to do it.

 The boy saw an opportunity, and so he took it.
 He left the University to build the Machine (the Machine was both a program and a company, but in a way, more than the sum of its parts).
 He got the money from prospectors in the Valley who now looked not for gold, but for golden ideas.
 The people came naturally because they liked the Machine—at this point it was very likable—it was charming, fun, even.
 People who knew those people came to the Machine, their friends and family.
 Word of it spread quickly: “a wonderful machine full of things made by people you know,” and the boy worked hard to meet this ideal.
 He was quite happy with what he accomplished.
 He had lived up to and beyond the grandeur that even the University would have expected of him.
 He had become popular with the people and made a comfortable living.
 These were all things he was told he should want, but most importantly, he was happy that the programs he made were now part of the world.